 6.2 Payment Terms.
-On or before the 10th day of each month , ENA shall provide Customer with a written statement (the “Consolidated Statement”) setting forth (i) the Services Fee for the immediately preceding month, (ii) the Transportation Charges for the immediately preceding month, (iii) all charges due under the Gas Purchase Agreement for the immediately preceding month, (iv) the amounts owed by ENA under the Gas Purchase Contract for the immediately preceding month, and (v) the Financial Settlement Amount, if any, [for the immediately preceding month].
+On or before the 10th day following the month of delivery, ENA shall provide Customer with a written statement (the “Consolidated Statement”) setting forth (i) the Services Fee for the immediately preceding month, (ii) the Transportation Charges for the immediately preceding month, (iii) all charges due under the Gas Purchase Contract for the immediately preceding month, (iv) the amounts owed by ENA under the Gas Sale Contract for the immediately preceding month, and (v) the Financial Settlement Amount, if any, for the immediately preceding month.
 The Consolidated Statement shall calculate and reflect the deduction and netting of payments as specified under Section 6.1 of this Agreement.
 Customer or ENA, as applicable, shall remit any amounts due under the Consolidated Statement no later than the 25th of the month in which the Consolidated Statement was received.
 If the due date for any payment to be made under this Agreement is not a Business Day, the due date for such payment shall be the following Business Day.

 6.3 Past Due Interest.
 If either Party fails to pay any payment or other sum when due, such Party shall also pay to the other Party interest thereon from the due date thereof to the date of payment at a rate equal to the lesser of (a) the Prime Rate plus 2% or (b) the maximum rate permitted by applicable law.